z0x0z/Stock-Market/README.md

 ## Stock Market - Basics

-**Authorized shares** - refer to the largest number of shares that a single corporation can issue.
+**Authorized shares** - Refer to the largest number of shares that a single corporation can issue.
 The number of authorized shares per company is assessed at the company's creation and can only be increased or decreased through a vote by the shareholders

 **Treasury** - Shares hold by company itself

-**Restricted Shares** - refer to a company's issued stock that cannot be bought or sold without special permission
+**Restricted Shares** - refer to a company's issued stock that cannot be bought or sold without special permission.
+Restricted stock refers to unregistered shares of ownership in a corporation that are issued to corporate affiliates, such as executives and directors.
+Restricted stock is non-transferable and must be traded in compliance with special Securities and Exchange Commission (SEC) regulations.

-**Float Shares** -  refers to a company's shares that are freely bought and sold without restrictions by the public
+**Float Shares** -  refers to a company's shares that are freely bought and sold without any restrictions by the public

 **Outstanding Shares = Restricted  shares + float shares**